15 Bible Verses About Surrendering to God

 Here are three prayers to help you with rolling your burdens onto the Lord.

-1. God, as I roll these burdens onto you, I thank you for the promise that you will never abandon me (see Deut.
+1. God, as I surrender to you, I thank you for the promise that you will never abandon me (see Deut.
 31:6).

 Thank God for his promise to stay with you always.
 He will never leave you.
 He will never abandon you.
 Find your strength in this promise.
-Put your hope in the promise of his nearness as you roll your burdens onto him.
+Put your hope in the promise of his nearness as you surrender to him.

 2. Lord, thank you for being my refuge, fortress, and shelter (see Psalm 91:1).